aliyyah-u/my-codef-site/content/about/_index.md

 ![babyset1](babyset1.JPG)

-I have a kind of love hate relationship with this hobby and this quote pretty much sums it up XD:
+I have a kind of love hate relationship with this hobby and this quote pretty much sums it up 😆:

 > I hate crocheting
 >